tcltk/tk/doc/tko.n.md

 ### Function **::tko**

-**::tko initfrom** *?::superclass?*
+**::tko initfrom** *?tkoclass?*

 This function will provide the necessary initialization of an oo class as tko widget.
+The argument *tkoclass* should be an **tko** widget class.
-If the *::classname* is given then these class will be the superclass of the current widget and all options of *::classname* will be added to our new class.
+If the *tkoclass* is given then these class will be the superclass of the current widget and all options of *tkoclass* will be added to our new class.
+The function should be called only once inside the "oo::class create" script.

+**::tko initwrap** *widget readonlyoptionlist methodlist*

+This function will wrap an existing normal tk widget as an tko widget class.
+The argumen *widget* is the name of the normal tk widget.
+The argument *readonlyoptionlist* is a list of all readonly options of the given *widget*.
+THe argument *methodlist* is a list of methods to link to the wrapped *widget*.
+Additionally the oo **cget** and **configure** methods will be provided.
-The function should be called inside the "oo::class create" script.
+The function should be called only once inside the "oo::class create" script.

 **::tko eventoption**